browserengineering/book/book/http.md

 Requesting information
 ======================

-Once it\'s been connected, the browser requests information from the server by name, where the name is called a *path*, and is the part of a URL that comes after the host name; something like `/index.html`.
-This request looks like this:
+Once it's connected, the browser requests information from the server by name.
+The name is the part of a URL that comes after the host name, like `/index.html`, called the *path*.
+The request looks like this:

 ``` {.example}
 GET /index.html HTTP/1.0